 - Closer to home, the L3Harris Airline Academy was delighted to welcome Ryanair to its London Training Centre in September to speak with our cadets.
-Following the visit 15 L3Harris graduates started Type Rating training and we’ve now planned a session at our European Airline Academy in Ponte de Sor Portugal.
+Following the visit 15 L3Harris graduates started Type Rating training.

 - In the US regional airlines have returned to our Flight Academy in Sanford Florida, visiting campus to speak with cadets and CFIs about pilot pathways and career opportunities.
 In fact, five of our recent graduates just joined PSA Airlines to begin their pilot careers!

 These are just some of the good news stories out there.
 Yes, there is still some way to go to get back to the pre-pandemic levels of 2019, but the green shoots of recovery are starting to grow.
 As global vaccination levels rise and government-imposed travel restrictions are lifted traveller numbers will continue to increase, driving demand for more flights, more aircraft and more pilots – some industry experts are even predicting the next pilot shortage (Source).